joergmlpts/nature-id/README.md

 Read 2,102 labels from 'classifiers\aiy_plants_V1_labelmap.csv' in 0.0 secs.
 ```

-`nature-id` reads a labelfile.
-If no errors occur, a taxonomy for these labels will be written and further runs will load `classifiers\aiy_plants_V1_taxonomy.csv` instead.
+`nature-id` reads a label file.
+If no errors occur, a taxonomy will be written for these labels and further runs will load `classifiers\aiy_plants_V1_taxonomy.csv` instead.

 ```
 Loading iNaturalist taxonomy...
 Loaded iNaturalist taxonomy of 993,552 taxa in 15.2 secs.
 ```

-The entire iNaturalist taxonomy of about 1 million taxa is loaded. `nature-id` will lookup the labels in this taxanomy and insert them with all their ancestors into a taxonomy for the labels.
+The entire iNaturalist taxonomy of about 1 million taxa is loaded. `nature-id` will look up the labels in this taxonomy and insert them, along with all their ancestors, into a taxonomy for the labels.

 ```
 Info: Taxon for label 'background' not found, inserting as pseudo-kingdom.
 ```

 Label `background` was not found.
-It is not a species, but designates something else in the Google model.
-It is treated like a kingdom in the taxonomy; there are no ancestors to it.
+It is not a species, but denotes something else in the Google model.
+It is treated as a kingdom in the taxonomy; it has no ancestors.

 ```
 Info: Taxon 'Potentilla anserina' changed to 'Argentina anserina', iNat taxa id 158615.
 ```

-In the current taxonomy, this species belongs to another genus.
-The numeric id in this message is useful to obtain more information.
+In the current taxonomy, this species belongs to a different genus.
+The numeric ID in this message is useful for getting more information.
 This number can be prefixed with `https://www.inaturalist.org/taxa/` and opened in a browser: [https://www.inaturalist.org/taxa/158615](https://www.inaturalist.org/taxa/158615).

 ```
 Warning: multiple taxa named 'Achillea millefolium': species 52821, complex 1105043; choosing species.
 ```

-The label name for this common yarrow is not unique, there are multiple taxa for this scientific name.  `nature-id` assumes that the species is the one we want.
+The label name for this common yarrow is not unique, there are several taxa for this scientific name.  `nature-id` assumes that the species is the one we want.

 ```
 Throttling API calls, sleeping for 44.5 seconds.
 ```

 This message is followed by 45 seconds of silence.
-When a name is not found in the the current taxonomy, the one loaded earlier with about 1 million taxa, then iNaturalist API calls are made to lookup the inactive scientific name.
-The iNaturalist team wants us to throttle API calls to no more than 60 calls per minute.
-This delay has been introduced to heed their request.
+When a name is not found in the the current taxonomy, the one previously loaded with about 1 million taxa, then iNaturalist API calls are made to look up the inactive scientific name.
+The iNaturalist team would like us to throttle API calls to no more than 60 calls per minute.
+This delay has been implemented to accommodate their request.

 ```
 Info: Taxon 'Mimulus aurantiacus' changed to 'Diplacus', iNat taxa id 777236.
 ```

-Species *Mimulus aurantiacus* in the label file is replaced with genus *Diplacus* and not with the current species *Diplacus aurantiacus*.
+The species *Mimulus aurantiacus* in the label file is replaced with the genus *Diplacus* and not with the current species *Diplacus aurantiacus*.
 This looks like a bug and hence deserves a closer look.

-The reason for `nature_id`'s decision is that *Mimulus aurantiacus* consisted of multiple varieties *Mimulus aurantiacus aurantiacus*, *Mimulus aurantiacus grandiflorus*, *Mimulus aurantiacus parviflorus*, and 3 more.
+The reason for this decision of `nature_id` is that *Mimulus aurantiacus* consisted of several varieties *Mimulus aurantiacus aurantiacus*, *Mimulus aurantiacus grandiflorus*, *Mimulus aurantiacus parviflorus*, and 3 more.

 In the current taxonomy, these varieties are species *Diplacus aurantiacus*, *Diplacus grandiflorus*, and *Diplacus parviflorus*. *Diplacus aurantiacus* does not replace *Mimulus aurantiacus*; it replaces the variety *Mimulus aurantiacus aurantiacus*.

-Another way of understanding this issue is realizing that photos of all varieties *Mimulus aurantiacus aurantiacus*, *Mimulus aurantiacus grandiflorus*, *Mimulus aurantiacus parviflorus* and the 3 others have been used to train the classification model to recognize *Mimulus aurantiacus*.
-In the current taxonomy, this label is triggered for any of the species *Diplacus  aurantiacus*, *Diplacus grandiflorus*, and *Diplacus parviflorus*. `nature_id` cannot say which of current species it sees.
-It can only identify pictures as genus *Diplacus*.
+Another way to understand this issue is to realize that photos of all varieties *Mimulus aurantiacus aurantiacus*, *Mimulus aurantiacus grandiflorus*, *Mimulus aurantiacus parviflorus* and the 3 others were used to train the classification model to recognize *Mimulus aurantiacus*.
+In the current taxonomy, this label is triggered for each of the species *Diplacus  aurantiacus*, *Diplacus grandiflorus*, and *Diplacus parviflorus*. `nature_id` cannot say which of current species it sees.
+It can only identify images as genus *Diplacus*.

 ```
 Taxonomy written to file 'classifiers\aiy_plants_V1_taxonomy.csv'.
 ```

-A taxanomy for the scientific names in the label file has been sucessfully computed and this taxonomy was written to disk.
-Future calls will load this taxonomy instead of loading the labels and computing the taxonomy all over again.
+A taxonomy for the scientific names in the label file has been successfully computed and this taxonomy was written to disk.
+Future calls will load this taxonomy instead of loading the labels and re-computing the taxonomy.

 ```
 Reading common names from 'inaturalist-taxonomy\inaturalist-taxonomy.dwca.zip' member 'VernacularNames-english.csv'...